psx-spx/psx-spx.github.io/docs/cdromdrive.md

   0-4 Channel Number (00h..1Fh) (for Audio/Video Interleave, see below)
   5-7 Should be always zero
 ```
+Whilst not officially allowed, PSX Ace Combat 3 Electrosphere does use
+Channel=FFh for unused gaps in interleaved streaming sectors.<br/>

 #### 3rd Subheader byte - Submode (SM)
 ```